cotteux/Meshbrowser/README.md

 # Meshbrowser
-Prototype to naviguate Gemini on meshtastic network
+Prototype to navigate Gemini on meshtastic network

 Client and server prototype to navigate trought gemini network.
 Very limited.

-Config.yaml to give acces to specifics node.
+setting.yaml to give acces to specifics node.